ramongilmoreno/read-a-dir/README.md

-# read-a-dir utility to recursively load a directory contents
+# read-a-dir load a directory contents with custom `fs` implementations

 Loads a directory contents and returns the list of files found on it.
+Allows using custom `fs` implementations.

-For example: for A directory with the following files:
+For example: for a directory with the following files:

     1.txt
     2/2.txt
     2/3/3.txt

-It is expected that this utility returns exactly the items above, except for the order which may vary as asynchronous processing of the directories is carried out.
+It is expected that this utility returns exactly the items above; except for the order, which may vary, as asynchronous processing of the directories is carried out.

 This utlity uses UNIX-style separators `/` for simplicty.